imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 <!-- Give picture here for the lab test. -->

+---

-With regards to this, the therapist said something about the relation between stress and platelet count.
+With regards to this, my therapist said something about the relation between stress and platelet count.
 She said that she also faced the same thing in her life.
 In February, two years in a row, she was sick but the doctors couldn't figure out what the sickness was.
 What she knew was that her platelet count was lower than usual, but it was the same like me—neither it was typhus or dengue fever.

 She figured out that during these times, her life was quite stressful.
 After that, in a conference related to psychology, she said that she met with Carl Jung's grandchild [if I remember correctly] and they told her that mental stress can impact blood cells, in particular platelets.
 So, probably that was the case for me twice last year (February and October).